7 Ayurveda Myths Debunked by Science

 The Reality

-While Ayurveda originated in the Indian subcontinent and has cultural connections to Hindu, Buddhist, and Jain traditions, its principles are universal:
+Ayurveda originated in the Indian subcontinent and has cultural connections to Hindu, Buddhist, and Jain traditions.
+Its principles are universal:

-• Body types exist across all ethnicities — the experience of running hot or cold, having dry or oily skin, being naturally thin or sturdy transcends culture
+- Body types exist across all ethnicities.
+Running hot or cold, having dry or oily skin, being naturally thin or sturdy transcends culture.

-• Digestive principles are universal — the importance of strong digestion, regular meals, and seasonal eating applies to all humans
+- Digestive principles are universal.
+Strong digestion, regular meals, and seasonal eating apply to every human.

-Ayurveda's core insight — that health is personalised, that food is medicine, that lifestyle matters as much as treatment — belongs to no single culture.
-It is human wisdom.
+Ayurveda's core insight, that health is personalised, that food is medicine, that lifestyle matters as much as treatment, belongs to no single culture.
+It's human wisdom.

 What science says: Personalised nutrition, circadian health, stress management, and preventive medicine are universal health priorities recognised globally by modern medicine.